 To be done based on books I have

 Good at very detailed drawings that build up gradually in textured layers using a combination of water brush shapes (including drips) and water eraser.
 Use alpha lock for edge effects.
 Has the most control over brush shape.
-Bleeds have to be simulated through smudge tool and edge effects.
+Bleeds have to be simulated through smudge or eraser tool and edge effects.
 Due for significant upgrade in the autumn.

-Watercolour brush is the only one I would really use from the built-in toolset.
-Others can be imported from Photoshop CC.
-Has really nice bleed effects.
-Only flat and round brushes.
-Good for atmospheric effects.
+Watercolour brush is the only brush I would really use from the built-in toolset.
+It has really nice bleed effects that are fascinating to watch.
+Good for atmospheric abstract effects.
 But difficult to get real subtlety.
+Upgrade due?

 Can get nice Japanese watercolour effects with vector gradients for beautiful anime type effects.
 But not watercolour as such.

 Dedicated App for watercolour painting.